-These Financial Statements have been prepared on a historical cost basis, except for the available-for-sale financial assets which were measured at fair value.
+These Financial Statements have been prepared on a historical cost basis, except for the financial liability at fair value through profit and loss which was measured at fair value.
 These Financial Statements are presented in United States dollars, unless otherwise indicated.